 Six months ago, I discovered adult coloring quite by accident.
-It all happened as part of the daily haunt seeking out quality eBooks being offered for free on Amazon, I kept running into adult coloring book titles in the top ten ranking of all non-fiction books.
+It all happened as part of the daily haunt seeking out quality eBooks, I kept running into adult coloring book titles in the top ten ranking of all non-fiction books.
 What was this?
 Something new?
 I had to check it out.

 When my first adult coloring book and set of pencils arrived, I dug right in and become hooked from the get go.
 Adult coloring became a time when I could take some downtime to listen to music and escape the stresses of blogging, a hectic work life and an uncertain world.

 Not being an artist, nor having a single artistic gene in my body, I felt myself mesmerized by the process and also by the sense of pride and accomplishment that was garnered by completing a page and creating a beautiful design.

 Adult Coloring: The Phenomena